adamalston/v1/README.md

 # Version 1

 First iteration of my website.
-Built in 2019 as an exploration into the unknown.
+Built as an exploration into the unknown.

 Current iteration: [v2](https://github.com/adamalston/v2)